AKA The Wacky Adventures of Will!

 This May, I was absolutely ecstatic to play Joseph II in a Zoom production of David Adjmi's Marie Antoinette at Ithaca College, directed by Dean Robinson and stage managed by Kayla Owen!
 I also produced and had a hand in directing the first Collegiate Quarantine Virtual Reading, presented by the Quarantine Bake Offs, inspired by the bake offs of Paula Vogel to help foster creativity during COVID-19.
 The show can be accessed here!

-In December, I taught a series of workshops on playing Shakespeare at Floyd Central High School.
-In addition to this, I co-founded Strange Players, where I also serve as Co-Artistic Director!
+In December, I developed and taught a series of workshops on playing Shakespeare at Floyd Central High School!

 In November, I served as production dramaturg for the IC Second Stage production of Romeo and Juliet, directed by Rio Kohler and stage managed by Brenna Comeau!